cloudbitvps/developers.scalingo.com/markdown/deployments.md

 --- row ---

-## Trigger manually a deployment from a GitHub repository
+## Trigger manually a deployment from a GitHub repository or any custom code archive.

 --- row ---